BingjieZhou327/Assignment2/README.md

 5. **Projects** - Gallery of my design and development work
 6. **Contact** - Contact information and message form

-## How to View
-Simply open `index.html` in any modern web browser to view the portfolio.

 ## Contact Information
 - **Email:** zhou.bingji@northeastern.edu
 - **Phone:** +1 (857) 313-2856
 - **Address:** 75 Peterborough St, Boston, MA 02215

----
-Created with ❤️ for my web development course assignment